Zach Sanford: St. Louis Blues

 Sanford scored his first goal as a Blue on March 16, 2017, against the San Jose Sharks in a 4–1 win.
 At the time of the trade, Sanford was being discussed as the future second or third line center in St. Louis.
 He finished the season with two goals and five points in thirteen games with the Blues after the trade.

 At the beginning of the 2017–18 season, Sanford suffered a dislocated shoulder in training camp and underwent surgery.
-He was activated from the injured list on February 15, 2018 and re-assigned to the Blues AHL affiliate, the San Antonio Rampage.
+He was activated from the injured list on February 15, 2018, and reassigned to the Blues AHL affiliate, the San Antonio Rampage.

 The following season, Sanford had a good training camp, but missed some time due to the death of his father.
-As a result he started the 2018–19 season with San Antonio.
-He was recalled on October 16, 2018 after the Blues had been depleted by injuries.
+As a result, he started the 2018–19 season with San Antonio.
+He was recalled on October 16, 2018, after the Blues had been depleted by injuries.
 During a Blues practice on December 10, 2018, Sanford fought teammate Robert Bortuzzo.
 The two got a few punches in on one another before being separated by coaches.
 At the time, St. Louis had lost eight of their last 11 games.
-He was re-assigned to San Antonio on December 15, 2018, but recalled just two days later.
+He was reassigned to San Antonio on December 15, 2018, but recalled just two days later.
 He was sent down again to San Antonio in December and recalled in January.

 By January 2019, the Blues were in last place around the entire league resulting in a coaching and goaltender change.
 The changes proved to be successful as Sanford ended the regular season playing in 60 regular-season games and accumulating 20 points and the team qualified for the 2019 Stanley Cup playoffs.
-As the Blues met the Boston Bruins in the 2019 Stanley Cup Finals, Sanford recorded his only goal of the postseason during Game 7 as the Blues earned their first Stanley Cup in their 52-year franchise history.
+As the Blues met the Boston Bruins in the 2019 Stanley Cup Final, Sanford recorded his only goal of the postseason during game seven as the Blues earned their first Stanley Cup in their 52-year franchise history.
 Despite being a Stanley Cup winner, he was still unknown at this time as sports broadcasters were calling him irrelevant.

-On July 9, 2019 Sanford signed a two-year extension with the Blues.
+On July 9, 2019, Sanford signed a two-year extension with the Blues.
 During the 2019–20 season, Sanford achieved a rare four-goal performance in a 6–5 loss to the Vegas Golden Knights.
 It was also Sanford's first career hat trick and the first time a Blues' player scored four goals in a game in over five years.
 He also had a four points in a game on November 22, 2019 and a three-point game on February 26, 2020.

 During the pandemic-shortened 2020–21 season, Sanford scored two goals in a 5–4 win over the Anaheim Ducks on March 2, 2021.
 He finished the season with 16 points in 52 games.
 On August 4, 2021, Sanford signed a one-year contract with the Blues.